Best Personal Credit (Privatkredit) in Germany

 Best Personal Credit (Privatkredit) in Germany [2026]

-Germany’s credit system is built around a few institutions and concepts that every expat needs to understand before they even look at interest rates.
-The most important is the Schufa, which is the central creditworthiness bureau that virtually every German bank consults before approving a Privatkredit.
-According to the Deutsche Bundesbank, consumer credit in Germany reached approximately €234 billion in outstanding volume in 2025, which tells you this is a mature, heavily used system with real competition between lenders.
-That competition is good news for borrowers who know how to use it.
+Germany’s lending system is built around a handful of institutions and concepts you need to understand before you even glance at interest rates.
+The Schufa is the starting point.
+Nearly every German bank checks your Schufa file before approving a Privatkredit, and a thin or damaged score can either block your application or push you toward the expensive end of the market.
+According to the Deutsche Bundesbank, outstanding consumer credit in Germany stood at approximately €234 billion in 2025, which tells you this is a mature, competitive market.
+That competition works in your favour once you know how to navigate it.

 best personal credit privatkredit in germany overview